TheRaj2005/Beginner-Python-Projects/README.md

 # Python-Projects
 This is a repo of my Python Projects as I learn Python for Data Analysis.

+Project 1: Journal App

+Deliverables:
+1. Ability to enter an entry onto a .txt file
+2. Ability to view one entry, a range of entries, or all entries
+3. Ability to see how many lines have been written

 Project 2: Word Counter